mranisz/rank-select/README.md

 ##External resources used in Rank&Select project
 - Suffix array building by Yuta Mori (sais)
 - A multi-platform library of highly optimized functions for C and C++ by Agner Fog (asmlib)
+- A very fast hash function by Yann Collet (xxHash)

 ##Authors
 - Szymon Grabowski